fedecalendino/vscode-fsdocs/README.md

-# vscode-explorer-descriptions
+# File Structure Docs

-Allow to define descriptions and comments for files and folders to show on a sidebar explorer.
+Allow to add labels and descriptions to document the contents of specific files and folders on your project.

 ## usage

-This extension requires a file `explorer-descriptions.config.json` to be added to your project, with the following structure:
+This extension requires a file named `fsdocs.config.json` to be added to your project, with the following structure:

 ```json
 {